 The data should be recorded automatically and be capable of replay without impact to on-going VTS operations.
-Synchronisation of information is recommended for replay.
+Synchronization of information is recommended for replay.

-Other Considerations
+Other considerations

-Environmental Considerations
+Environmental considerations

-The VTS Provider should specify the local environmental conditions for VTS system performance, design and outdoor installations.
+The VTS provider should specify the local environmental conditions for VTS system performance, design and outdoor installations.

-Equipment Shelters
+Equipment shelters

 A shelter can provide a protective environment with characteristics that depend on the location and design of the shelter.
-In situations where contained equipment is reliant on the environment created by the shelter, the shelter facilities (e.g. cooling or heating) may become critical to the achieved availability of the equipment.
+In situations where contained equipment is reliant on the environment created by the shelter, the shelter facilities (e.g., cooling or heating) may become critical to the achieved availability of the equipment.

-Lightning Protection
+Lightning protection

 Lightning protection is often subject to national or local legislation taking into account local conditions, severity, earth conductivity, power grid constraints etc. The guidance from country to country differs depending on lightning strike frequency and severity.
 As a consequence, requirements for the number and type of lightning arrestors, the number of earthing points and the minimum cross section of lightning conductors vary to suit local conditions.